7903555032/Arduino-Sensor-Basics/README.md

 ## List of Sensors
 - Rain Detect Sensor
 - Vibration Sensor
-- Temperature and Humidity Sensor
+- Temperature and Humidity Sensor \
+- LDR Sensor
 - Ultrasonic Sensor
 - Gas Sensor
 - and more...